jarblz/unboxt-fullstack-challenge/readme.md

 ## Bonus Features:

-  1. Add RSpec tests for the controller and model.
-  2. Add Validations to the Taco model.
+  1. Add Validations to the Taco model.
   3. Add another meat.
   4. Add another side.
   5. Add your favorite gem to the project and improve on this application.